o1-labs/proof-systems/book/src/rfcs/benchmarking.md

 noise is not generally a problem and any computer can be used, and also requires less sampling and should run faster.
-This is to some degree already implemented through a custom measurement for criterion, and in practice can be slower than measuring time, the instrumentation makes it run slower and the some limitations in criterion require to run the code more than necessary.
+This is to some degree already implemented through a custom measurement for criterion, and in practice can be slower than measuring time, the instrumentation makes it run slower and some limitations in criterion require to run the code more than necessary.
 With that in mind, the best would be to run just a subset of these benchmark for regressions and let the others be run at discretion.